flowx-ai/docs-flowx/docs/building-blocks/actions/business-rule-action/business-rule-action.md

         }
     }
     ```
-2. When the token reaches this node the following script (defined for the business rule is executed).
+2. When the token reaches this node the following script (defined for the business rule) is executed.
 The language used here for scripting is MVEL.

 ```java
 if (input.application.client.gender == 'F') {